olilanz/ai-yue-gp/README.md

 YUEGP_CUDA_IDX: Index of the GPU being used for the inference (default: 0).

-YUEGP_ENABLE_ICL: Enable audio input prompt (defailt: 1).
+YUEGP_ENABLE_ICL: Enable audio input prompt (default: 1).
  - 0: Provide input prompt in text form, i.e. describe the style using keywords.
- - 1: Allows you to send one or 2 audio clips as reference for the style.
+ - 1: Allows you to send one or two audio clips as reference for the style.

 YUEGP_TRANSFORMER_PATCH: Patch the transformers for additional speed on lower VRAM configurations (default: 0).
  - 0: Run with the original transformers, without deepmeepbeep's optimizations.
  - 1: Apply the patches - may give unintended side effects in certain configurations.

-YUEGP_AUTO_UPDATE: Automatically updates the models and inference scripts to the latest verion upon container start-up (default: 0).
+YUEGP_AUTO_UPDATE: Automatically updates the models and inference scripts to the latest version upon container startup (default: 0).
  - 0: Don't update automatically.
 Use the scripts that are bundled.
- - 1: Update and use the latest features / models.
-But also accept that this may being breaking changes.
+ - 1: Update and use the latest features/models, but also accept that this may bring breaking changes.

-More documentation on the effect of these parameters can be found in the [originator's repo](https://github.com/deepbeepmeep/YuEGP).
+More documentation on the effects of these parameters can be found in the [originator's repo](https://github.com/deepbeepmeep/YuEGP).

-### Fixing caching issues
+### Fixing Caching Issues
 As the container updates the models to the latest available version, there is no guarantee that the cached files from previous start-ups are compatible with updated versions.
-I haven't encountered any issue yet.
-Though, should you run into issues, just removing the cache folder will cause the startup script to rebuild the cache from scratch, and thereby fix any inconsistencies.
+I haven't encountered any issues yet.
+However, should you run into issues, just removing the cache folder will cause the startup script to rebuild the cache from scratch, thereby fixing any inconsistencies.

-## Command reference
+## Command Reference

-### Build the container
+### Build the Container

-Building the container is straight forward.
-It will build the container, based on NVIDIA's CUDA development container, and add required Python dependencies for bootstrapping YuEGP.
+Building the container is straightforward.
+It will build the container based on NVIDIA's CUDA development container and add required Python dependencies for bootstrapping YuEGP.
 ```bash
 docker build -t olilanz/ai-yue-gp .
 ```

-### Running the container
+### Running the Container

-On my setup I am using the following parameters:
+On my setup, I am using the following parameters:
 ```bash
 docker run -it --rm --name ai-yue-gp \
   --shm-size 24g --gpus all \